 - B.S.
 University Of Pittsburgh

 - M.A.
 Immaculata University

-I majored in Psychology and Political Science at the University of Pittsburgh where I earned a Bachelors degree.
-I earned my Masters in Counseling Psychology from Immaculata University.
+I majored in Psychology and Political Science at the University of Pittsburgh where I earned a bachelor's degree.
+I earned my master's in counseling psychology from Immaculata University.
 I have 45+ credits in post-graduate coursework from West Chester University and the Philadelphia College of Osteopathic Medicine.
-I am truly a lifelong learner!
+I am also Licensed Professional Counselor (LPC).